 Another alternative is to use visual art, which can give your podcast a distinct advantage by defining the tone and increasing the attraction of your show before your listeners ever begin to listen.
 But, whether you’re using a photograph, animation, or else, the most crucial thing to clarify is: what associations should your cover convey?

 If your podcast is all about you, you should include a photo of yourself.
-Your choice of facial expression might reflect and even inform the viewer’s mood or sentiments.
+People appreciate photos of real people, and your choice of facial expression might reflect and even inform the viewer’s mood or sentiments.
 What is the point of your podcast if it isn’t about what inspires you?
 If you’re talking about soccer, draw a soccer ball; if you’re talking about wine, put out a glass of wine.

 Always keep in mind who your target audience is, what they like, and how to appeal via cover art.

 According to popular podcast quality requirements, podcasts with cover art that has pixelation, artifacts, high-contrast background art, fuzzy or hard cropping (unless artistic), or other style concerns” will not be included.

 Being the most popular, Apple Podcasts has the strictest standards of all the major podcast directories; nevertheless, many other platforms have similar restrictions.

 Besides that, specifications for podcast cover graphics are pretty consistent across the board.

 Album artwork specifications for Apple Podcasts cover art: